rachelcarmena/Python-PropertyBasedTesting-Examples/README.md

 ## How to play

-Depending on your goal.

-### Knowing Hypothesis library to define properties for our tests
+### Knowing Hypothesis library to define properties in tests

 Branches: